Post-Decree Relocation Battles: Winning Permission to Move 1,000 Miles Away With the Kids

 Post-decree relocation cases are about more than miles on a map; they’re about children, relationships, and the future you’re trying to build.
 Feeling anxious, conflicted, or even scared doesn’t mean you’re doing something wrong.
 It means you care deeply about your child’s well-being.
 Support is available as you move forward.

-For parents in Annapolis and throughout Anne Arundel County, Queen Anne’s County, Calvert County, Prince George’s County, and Howard County, having steady legal guidance can help bring focus and calm to a stressful process.
+For parents throughout Anne Arundel County, Queen Anne’s County, Calvert County, Prince George’s County, and Howard County, having steady legal guidance can help bring focus and calm to a stressful process.
 Kathleen M. Kirchner Attorney At Law assists families by presenting thoughtful, child-focused relocation requests that courts can trust.

 If you’re considering post-decree relocation or facing opposition to a proposed move, don’t wait until the pressure mounts; early guidance can help you make informed decisions and avoid costly missteps that may affect your case down the road.
 Contact Kathleen M. Kirchner Attorney At Law today to discuss how your goals and your child’s needs can move forward together.